Tom Chaloner: 1860s

 After winning the 1863 2,000 Guineas on Macaroni, beating Saccharometer, the horse went to the 1863 Derby as well.
 The race was run in appalling wet weather, the first wet weather Derby since 1857, and took 34 false starts before getting underway.
 Horses were "almost up to their fetlocks in dir".
 Macaroni had in fact tried to bolt on the way down to the start, and several other horse became fractious as they waited.

 Tattenham Corner was treacherous, and as the runners bunched on the turn, jockey D Hughes on second favourite, and vanquished Guineas rival, Saccharometer screamed for room.
 Saccharometer clipped the heels of the horse in front and fell heavily.
 Another horse, Fantastic, jumped over the stricken Saccharometer and fell on his nose and knees, bringing down Johnny Daley on King of the Vale in the process.
 At this point, Macaroni was behind Lord Clifden, ridden by George Fordham.
 At the furlong marker Lord Clifden was still ahead, but Fordham looked round at a crucial moment, allowing Chaloner to take his chance.
 Fordham then switched his whip, Lord Clifden faltered twice, the second time after treading on a piece of orange peel, and Macaroni was forced up to win by a head.
 Some were sure Lord Clifden won, and remained so years afterwards.
 It was called one of the "most gallant finishes ever witnessed".

-From l'Anson, Chaloner picked up a ride on Blair Atholl, winner of the 1864 Derby.
+From l'Anson, Chaloner picked up a ride on Blair Athol, winner of the 1864 Derby.
 The horse's regular jockey, Jim Snowden was an alcoholic, so Chaloner was made his replacement for the valuable Grand Prix de Paris at Longchamp.

 The voyage was rough and the welcome cold.
 On course, Chaloner was threatened with physical attack and the crowd threw things at horse and jockey on the way to the start.
-Nonetheless, Blair Atholl finished second.
+Nonetheless, Blair Athol finished second.